Analyst

 A concise factual answer block for searchers comparing this professional profile.

-Patrick Rehill is listed as PhD student in causal machine learning at Commonwealth Treasury, a company with 620 employees, based in Melbourne, Victoria, Australia.
+Patrick Rehill is listed as PhD student in causal machine learning at Commonwealth Treasury, a with 620 employees, based in Melbourne, Victoria, Australia.
 AeroLeads shows a matched LinkedIn profile for Patrick Rehill.

 Patrick Rehill previously worked as Analyst at Commonwealth Treasury and Sessional Academic at The Australian National University.
 Patrick Rehill holds Doctor Of Philosophy - Phd, Machine Learning In Impact Evaluation from The Australian National University.